pelya/dpmaster-udp-hole-punching/readme.txt

 it will transmit the "myaddress.net" IP address instead.

-If you add a port number to the first address, then the switching will only occurred if the server matches the address and the port number.
+If you add a port number to the first address, then the switching will only occur if the server matches the address and the port number.
 If you add a port number to the second address, then dpmaster will not only change the IP address, it will also change the port number.